safeledger logo

 Special Features Virtual office available, dual licensing

-Consequently, IFZA remains the preferred choice for startups and SMEs seeking affordability, flexibility, and ease of business setup in Dubai.
+Consequently, IFZA has various business activities along with remains the preferred choice for startups and SMEs seeking affordability, flexibility, and ease of business setup in Dubai.

 12. Meydan Free Zone